galaxgames/giygasfile-spec/spec.md

 ### Tag Types
-These tags define different types of data that can be encoded within a giygasfile
+These tags define different types of data that can be encoded within a giygasfile.

 | Name                        | Value |
 |-----------------------------|-------|
 | Vertex Buffer               | 0     |